 In the UK, the statutory annual leave entitlement is 5.6 weeks.
 A worker must take at least four weeks' paid holiday per leave year.

-What a worker does with the remaining 1.6 weeks depends on their contract of employment.
+What a worker does with the remaining 1.6 weeks depends on their employment contract.

 For example, you could allow them to carry those 1.6 weeks into the next leave year or state that all 5.6 weeks must be taken by the end of the leave year.